matloff/omsi/README.md

 Students come to the classroom at the regular class time, just as with a traditional pencil-and-paper exam.
 However, they use their laptop computers to take the exam, using OMSI.
 The latter downloads the exam questions, and enables the students to upload their answers.
+Most importantly, use of the laptop enables the student to actually do his/her exam work on the laptop.

 As detailed below, this arrangement has significant benefits for both students and instructors.
 The system is easy to install and use, and